jeffknupp/blog/in_progress/open_source/pypi.md

 of your package should be available by default.
 After the initial upload, you'll need to create a *release* with a new *version number* each time you want your updated package to be made available on PyPI.
-Managing your version number can actually be a faily complex topic (I would highly suggest [semmantic versioning](http://semver.org/)).
+Managing your version number can actually be a fairly complex topic (I would highly suggest [semantic versioning](http://semver.org/)).
 I'll leave the *how* up to you, but the `version` used in `setup.py` **must** be "higher" than what's currently on PyPI for PyPI to consider the package a new version.